 This is an online form which the foreign worker must fill in each section and submit it.
 The form serves as a visa application for the foreign worker to the US Embassy in their country of residence.
 When you as the foreign worker submit this form, you will get a confirmation page which you will send to the NVC with your supporting documents.

 Complete medical examination and vaccination

-In order to be allowed to move to the U.S permanently, you must meet the health requirements too.
+To move to the US permanently, you must meet the health requirements too.
 This means that you will have to go through the NVC package and visit a licensed doctor to complete the necessary documents and checkups.
 If you do not have all the vaccines then you will also need to take them.

 - The approved labor certification

 - Your DS-261 confirmation page